 Though he would be regarded more as “old-school” than leaning towards the more modern approach the Cardinals seek, Eldred was a clear and effective communicator as an analyst with FSN and could perhaps blend the two philosophies.

 –The pitching coach at Memphis (AAA) the last five seasons, Eversgerd has spent 15 seasons as a coach in the Cardinals organization and in 2012 was recognized with the George Kissell Award, which is presented annually by the organization for excellence in player development.

 Carlos Martinez, Alex Reyes, Michael Wacha, and Luke Weaver are just some of the arms he’s had under his watch.

 Besides the young arms that have received his guidance over the years, Eversgerd also brings former big league experience to the table.
-He made 156 appearances over three seasons (1998-00) with the Cardinals in 1994 and spent time in Montreal and Texas before finishing his career with St. Louis in 1998.
+He made 40 appearances in making his MLB debut with the Cardinals in 1994 and spent time in Montreal and Texas before finishing his career with St. Louis in 1998.